manylabs/sensaurus/README.md

 The yellow LEDs indicate which plugs have devices connected.
 The yellow LED is turned on when meta-data is received from a device.
 It is turned off if the device fails to respond to two consecutive polling messages.

+The blue LED indicates the current network connection status.
+It has a couple modes:

+*   If there is an error connecting to the WiFi network or MQTT server on startup, it will blink 1 second on, 1 second off indefinitely.
+    In this case, you'll need to change the WiFi settings (currently in the settings.h file) and restart the hub.
+This currently applies just to the AWS MQTT mode.
+We'll unify this with vanilla MQTT operation in the future.
+*   During operation, the blue LED will make a brief blink each time an MQTT message is successfully published.

 ## Running the hub simulator

 The simulator is in the `hub-sim` folder.